 Jessica Silbey

-Jessica Silbey teaches and writes in the areas of intellectual property, constitutional law, and law and the humanities.
-In addition to a law degree, she has a PhD in comparative literature and draws on her studies of literature and film to better account for law’s force, both its effectiveness and failing as socio-political regulation.
-In […]
+Jessica Silbey teaches and writes in the areas of intellectual property and technology law, constitutional law, and law and the humanities.
+In addition to a law degree, she has a PhD in comparative literature and draws on her studies of literature and film to better account for law’s force and limitations.
+In 2018, she was a Guggenheim […]